-All students must vacate their housing assignments 24 hours after their last final and no later than May 13, 2014, at 6 p.m.
+All students must vacate their housing assignments 24 hours after their last final and no later than May 12, 2015, time, TBA.
 Due to our summer cleaning constraints, all students need to make arrangements for temporary housing before summer school begins, because we will not be able to accommodate your requests (unless you are registered for Summer Session A classes and have already applied for summer housing).

 All students must remove their personal belongings from the room, have their room inspected by a member of the Residential Life staff, sign their Room Condition Report, and return all keys that are property of Monmouth University.
 All students must sign up for a check-out time with their resident assistant at least 24 hours prior to their departure.
 Failure to check out properly will result in a minimum $50 fine plus any charges associated with replacement of keys.